Reviewed by Patrick Foot, Senior Financial Writer.

 Exchanges aren’t just strict about who can list on them; they also have rules about who can trade on their order books.
 Because of this, most retail investors will buy and sell shares using a stockbroker.

 You don’t have to trade via a stockbroker.
-With derivatives like CFDs, you never own the shares you're trading, so you don’t need a stockbroker.
+With derivatives like CFDs and spread betting, you never own the shares you're trading, so you don’t need a broker.
 We’ll cover them in more detail on the how to trade shares page.

 Why are shares popular?